• ★ Customer Reviews

 An audio engineer is someone who records and edits sound for films, television, video games, live concerts, and music productions.
 They are responsible for recording and editing sounds to make sure that they are audible through speakers, headphones, and different media.

-Sound engineering is increasingly seen as a creative profession, however when the term first started it was very technical hence “engineer”.
-Audio engineers had to know about analog audio equipment, how to service them, the electrical components, and how to use them.
+Sound engineering is increasingly seen as a creative profession; however when the term first started, it was very technical, hence “engineer”.
+Audio engineers had to know about analog audio equipment, how to service it, the electrical components, and how to use them.

 Today, a lot of the practices are still in use, but a lot of the equipment and gear have gone digital.
 You have to be more versed in software and computers as a tech for today’s audio industry.